 The terms “bulging disc” and “protruded disc” are differentiated based upon the proportion of the disc’s circumference.
 A protruding disc has an expanded area involving less than half of the disc’s circumference.
 A bulging disc is often classified as a disc expansion involving more than 180 degrees of the disc’s 360-degree circumference.

 Right paracentral disc protrusion symptoms can take the following forms:

 - Cervical disc protrusion – problems with mobility in neck, head and shoulders; loss of feeling in hands and arms.

 - Thoracic disc protrusion – pain that feels concentrated around the torso, sternum, rib cage or diaphragm.

 - Lumbar disc protrusion – numbness or tingling in the lower back, legs and feet; radiating pain due to pressure on the sciatic nerve.

 If you feel that your disc protrusion symptoms are reducing your daily quality of life and no treatments have been able to help you, surgery may be beneficial.
 Contact the experts at Laser Spine Institute.
 We offer state-of-the-art, minimally invasive procedures.
 Our outpatient procedures have helped tens of thousands of patients find relief.
-Contact us today to find out more and to receive a complimentary review of your MRI or CT scan.
+Contact us today to find out more and to receive a review of your MRI or CT scan.